-You can also enter a keyword in the Search box (located below the Departments links) and click the Search button to find something quickly.
+Enter a keyword in the Search box (located below the Departments links) and click the Search button to find something quickly.
 The Translate menu lets you change the site into any other language instantly.
 Note that the activities you download will still be in English.

 More Freebie and Contact Links

 Don’t miss these!
-Below the Info Pages are the Free Stuff links to other good sites with classroom resources, such as more free photos, sound effects, and utility applications.
-Below that is the newest links section, Fun To Do.
-These links lead to other sites with free online and printable activities.
+Below the Translate box are the FREE STUFF links to other good sites with free photos, clip art, sound effects, and utility applications to download.
+Below that the Fun To Do links lead to other sites with free online and printable activities.

-Below that, notice the Info Links section next, your shortcuts to other web sites with valuable information), People, and Sources links, and the Bookmarks, Contact Me, and Subscribe buttons as you scroll past.
+Notice the Info Links section next, your shortcuts to other web sites with valuable information, the People and Sources links, and the Bookmarks, Contact Me, and Subscribe buttons as you scroll past.
 Subscribe to this site to be automatically alerted with headlines on your browser home page when new things are posted.